GSA/digitalgov.gov/content/posts/2012-08-12-top-10-best-practices-for-multilingual-websites.md

 ---
-url: /2012/08/12/top-10-best-practices-for-multilingual-websites/
 date: 2012-08-12 4:31:45 -0400
 title: Top 10 Best Practices for Multilingual Websites
 summary: ' Language Online communications must address the language preferences of users.
 The use of machine or automatic translations is strongly discouraged even if a disclaimer is added.
-If government agencies decide to use software assisted translation, have the translation reviewed by a qualified language professional before posting it to the website'
+If government agencies decide to use software assisted translation, have the translation reviewed by a qualified language professional before posting it to the'
 authors:
   - lgodfrey
 categories: